rl-institut/multi-vector-simulator/docs/Model_Assumptions.rst

    * -
      - Generic cost definitions
    * -
-     - Unlinked transformers of one technical unit
+     - Unlinked transformers of one technical unit :ref:unlinked-label

 Disregard of some real life constraint
 ######################################